Evidence for itinerant electron-local moment interaction in Li-doped $\alpha$-MnTe

+The fact that small amounts of Li doping can dramatically affect the spin gap and the spin wave bandwidth is also supportive of the important role of itinerant electrons in this system.
+Further, the sensitive dependence of the AHE on the charge gap in undoped MnTe \cite{liu_StraintunableAnomalousHall_2025} underscores the notion that the physics of this system can largely be described as a network of local moments that interact with itinerant charge carriers.
 We further test this notion by calculating the local dynamic susceptibility from the total spectral weight of our INS measurements [Fig. \ref{fig:fig4}(d)], which, when integrated across all energy transfers, yields a quantitative measure of the local dynamic moment \cite{10.1063/1.4818323,RevModPhys.87.855}.
-This yields a dynamic moment of 1.53(1)~$\mu_\mathrm{B}$ [1.84(6)~$\mu_\mathrm{B}$] for undoped $\alpha$-MnTe [Li-doped $\alpha$-MnTe] which, when combined with the corresponding static ordered moment following the total moment sum rule (Eqn.
-S2), indicates a total effective moment of 5.88(4)~$\mu_\mathrm{B}$ [6.1(2)~$\mu_\mathrm{B}$].
-These values are close to the expected $\mu_\mathrm{eff}=5.9~\mu_\mathrm{B}$ for $S=5/2$ ($\gg S=1/2$) Mn$^{2+}$ ions, therefore strongly suggesting a local moment picture for altermagnetism in both compounds, while the addition of itinerant electrons serves to modify interactions between the Mn$^{2+}$ spins.
+Our analysis yields 1.53(1)~$\mu_\mathrm{B}$ [1.84(6)~$\mu_\mathrm{B}$] for pristine MnTe~[Li-MnTe].
+When combined with the corresponding static ordered moment (Eqn.
+S2), this indicates a total effective moment of 5.88(4)~$\mu_\mathrm{B}$ [6.1(2)~$\mu_\mathrm{B}$].
+The small but finite magnon broadening is not expected to remove spectral weight, and none of the spectral weight is pushed to energies outside the measurement range.
+Thus, these values are close to the expected $\mu_\mathrm{eff}=5.9~\mu_\mathrm{B}$ for $S=5/2$ ($\gg S=1/2$) Mn$^{2+}$ ions, therefore strongly suggesting a local moment picture for altermagnetism in both compounds despite partially itinerant character at high energies upon 3\% Li doping.

-In comparing Li-doped and undoped $\alpha$-MnTe, we find well-defined spin waves throughout the BZ with broadened energy width induced by Li doping.
-This is reminiscent of the broadened spin waves in ferromagnetic CrGeTe$_3$ due to dynamical spin-lattice coupling arising from the zero-temperature lattice vibration \cite{WOS:000895384200001}.
-Since spin-lattice coupling should be similar for undoped and Li-doped $\alpha$-MnTe, the observed spin wave broadening and damping in Li-doped $\alpha$-MnTe must arise from Li-doping-induced itinerant electron-local moment interactions which must be considered to understand the physics of altermagnetic candidate materials.